Looking for a Partnership with Impact During COVID-19?

 The Cherie Blair Foundation for Women’s Mentoring Women in Business programme offers companies and individuals the opportunity to do just that.
 We match partner companies’ staff with woman entrepreneurs in low and middle income countries for a year-long, cross-border, online mentoring relationship.
 This offers professionals the chance to play a pivotal role in the business growth and development of another person at a key stage of her business, and also gain valuable personal and professional skills, insight and development themselves.

-As part of our work to achieve this we are proud to be a long-standing supporter of the Cherie Blair Foundation for Women’s Mentoring Women in Business programme.
+We are proud to be a long-standing supporter of the Cherie Blair Foundation for Women’s Mentoring Women in Business programme.

 The Mentoring Women in Business programme takes place entirely online, so participants can join remotely from home to:

 - Place mentoring skills at the heart of leadership development

 - Ensure their teams continue to grow professionally during these difficult times